 EA Networks does not have any customer or group of customers on non-standard contracts.
-All end users are contracted (ultimately) to the network via our standard Use of Systems Agreement (UoSA) that we have with each retailer operating on our network.
+All end users are contracted (ultimately) to the network via our standard UoSA that we have with each Retailer operating on our network.

-&lt;sup>1 Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004
+1 Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004